 Unfortunately, an easy solution would be to eat off the McDonald’s dollar menu for three meals a day or to switch from the Co-op to Sam’s Club.
 Thankfully it’s harvest season and we have lots of fresh and canned produce from our garden already paid for.

 How much a week do you spend on groceries in the Duluth-Superior region?
 Any tips for frugal grocery options?
 Comments on the price of food?

 I am looking for a mechanic to help me keep my 1988 Honda NX250 running.
 Preferably a mom-and-pop shop for all my motorcycle repair needs, or someone who works on bikes on the side for cash/barter.
 Will drive up to 100 miles outside of the Twin Ports if needed.
 Any advice is appreciated!

-I propose that the City only issue event licenses under the condition that tickets must be purchasable locally.
+I propose that the city of Duluth only issue event licenses under the condition that tickets must be purchasable locally.
 For example, do I really have to pay Ticketmaster $11.37 in handling fees for a $35 concert ticket at Bayfront Festival Park this summer?
-A 32% markup paid to a California company?
+A 32 percent markup paid to a California company?
 I would much rather pay any ticket markup to a local record store or nonprofit.
-Or, directly to the City for that matter.
+Or, directly to the city for that matter.
 Anything to keep the money in our community, not exporting it to a corporation in California.
 Maybe I am missing something?